MicrosoftDocs/edge-developer/microsoft-edge/web-platform/site-impacting-changes.md

 The web platform is a collection of technologies used for building webpages.
 The technologies include HTML, CSS, JavaScript, and many other open standards.
 The web platform constantly evolves to improve the user experience, security, and privacy.
 In some cases, changes may affect the functionality of existing webpages.
 For more information about upcoming Chromium project web platform changes, see [Chrome Platform Status Release timeline](https://www.chromestatus.com/features/schedule).

-Microsoft Edge adopts nearly all of the upstream changes to the web platform from the Chromium project.
-This adoption is for reasons including functionality and compatibility.
+For functionality and compatibility reasons, Microsoft Edge adopts nearly all of the Chromium project's changes to the web platform.
 Microsoft remains in full control of the Microsoft Edge browser and may defer or reject changes.
 The Microsoft Edge team decides if the change benefits browser users.

-Microsoft Edge plans to deviate from the following Chromium changes to timing or behavior.
+Feature areas where Microsoft Edge plans to deviate from Chromium changes to timing or behavior are noted in the following table.
 This table also highlights high-impact changes that the Microsoft Edge team is tracking.

 Review this article often.
 The Microsoft Edge team updates this article as thinking evolves, timelines solidify, and new changes are announced.